Gunnar82/zero_server_oled/README.md

 # zero_server_oled
 Minimal Server for Rasperry Pi Server - with OLED

+## Informational:

+Using for my oled_menu_phoniebox Project.
+You can easily share your NAS folder for accessing for mediacontent remotly.
+Requires Port-Forwarding of Port 443 on your Router to your server and static ip or ddns account.

 ## Requirements:

 Hardware: Raspberry Pi ( zero WH | zero 2 WH | >= 3B)